BrrunaRibeiro/tasknest-react/README.md

 ## Core Pages

 ### Landing Page
-A visually appealing introduction to TaskManagerApp with:
+A visually appealing introduction to TaskNest app with:
 - Hero section featuring the tagline "Never Miss a Task."
 - Highlighted features presented in cards with rounded edges.
 - Testimonials and engaging call-to-action elements.